alexander-scott/Enhanced-Trigger-Box/README.md

 ### Lighting Response

 This response allows you to modify an individual light source or the scene's lighting settings.
-In future you will be able to make your selected modifications over a period of time.
-E.g. fade the scenes ambient light colour over a period of 5 seconds.
+You can also make your changes apply over a period of time.

 #### Component Fields